 Summer is upon us.
-For many people that means extra driving whether it is to fun events around town with the kids are even a cross-country road trip.
+For many people that means extra driving whether it is to fun events around town with the kids or even a cross-country road trip.
 This post with safe summer driving tips is designed to help you and your family get involved in making your car summer ready.
 From checking your tire pressure to getting your kids involved in giving your car a deep summer clean, here are ten tips to make the drive safer and more enjoyable.

 10 Safe Summer Driving Tips